 About WalkS OF A LIFETIME

-In their second book, Walks of Lifetime: Extraordinary Hikes from Around the World, Bob and Martha Manning continue to encourage readers to walk more in their everyday lives and to try long-distance and multi-day walks.
+In their second book, Walks of Lifetime: Extraordinary Hikes from Around the World, Bob and Martha continue to encourage readers to walk more in their everyday lives and to try long-distance and multi-day walks.
 They emphasize the accessibility of walking the world’s great natural and cultural landscapes; the trails they walk are well-marked and managed and can be walked by ordinary people.
 The book features first-hand descriptions of 30 long-distance and multi-day walks from around the world.
-Walk the great coastlines of Italy, Hawaii, Maine, California, Wales, Australia, and New Zealand; hike the great mountain ranges of North America, including the Sierra Nevadas, the Rockies, the Alaska Range, and the Appalachians; walk with pilgrims along the Camino Portugues and Japan’s Kumano Kodo; walk the great cities of the world, including New York, San Francisco, Paris, London, and Sydney; walk through the wilderness of Colorado, Wyoming, Alaska, and Utah; walk along the rim of the Grand Canyon and atop the Great Wall of China; and much more.
+Walk the iconic coastlines of Italy, Hawaii, Maine, California, Wales, Australia, and New Zealand; hike the great mountain ranges of North America, including the Sierra Nevadas, Rockies, Alaska Range, and Appalachians; walk with pilgrims along the Camino Portugues and Japan’s Kumano Kodo; walk the great cities of the world, including New York, San Francisco, Paris, London, and Sydney; walk through the wilderness of Colorado, Wyoming, Alaska, and Utah; walk along the rim of the Grand Canyon and atop the Great Wall of China; and much more.

 Table of Contents

 Walking through the Dictionary

 “Are We There Yet?”

 Sense of Place

 Walking as the Original Ecotourism